The cementless stem obtains initial stability via “press-fit” allowing "bone ingrowth" of the porous-coating by six weeks post-op.

 1. rigidity is the short-term goal.

-The key to fixation is immediate implant rigidity .
-A good “Press-Fit” is direct contact between the implant and weigth bearing cortical bone (gap <50 μm) and no micromotion (<30 - 150 μm, over which leads to fibrous ingrowth which is painful and unstable).
+Eventually the implant is stabilized by bone growing into its porous surface, but this takes a few weeks to occur, so how are patients allowed to immediately walk on their implant after surgery?
+Initial implant rigidity is achieved via “Press-Fit”, which is rigid contact between the implant and the weight bearing cortical bone (gap <50 μm) and no micromotion (<30 - 150 μm, over which leads to fibrous ingrowth which is painful and unstable).

 The stem is designed so that it is slightly larger than the femoral canal that was prepared through sequential broaching, and by wedging in a slightly "oversized" stem, the hoop stress prevent motion.